danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     Even if the magnetic entity is confined to a single atom there are many ways to tweak its definition.
 See the :ref:`setting magnetic entities
     <setting_up_magnetic_entities>` tutorial.
 This parameter passes a
     dictionary to each magnetic entity definition.
+Furthermore you can specify dictionaries for each magnetic entity, by using their tags as keys.
+Then the corresponding values will be used for that specific magnetic entity.

 maxpairsperloop, *by default 1000*
     Maximum number of pairs in a single simulation.
 This can be set to avoid